vinceimbat/vinceimbat/content/Our imminent death seems to suggest that life is meaningless.md

 sr-ease: 290
 ---

-The argument is that since we will eventually die, nothing that we do right now really matters. [[thoughts/life is inherently meaningless]].
+The argument is that since we will eventually die, nothing that we do right now really matters. [[life is inherently meaningless]].

 # References